By Michael Hall

 Treatment as your solution to neck pain

 Treatment of any injured tissue must take into account the stage of healing at which the tissue is.
 Each particular stage determines the aims of treatment and together with the structure identified to be at fault during the examination, dictates the type and intensity of techniques which will be of most benefit.

-In the acute stages, for example, the focus is on reducing inflammation, preventing further injury and eliminating the causes of the injury through resting from any aggravating activities, cold packs, anti-inflammatory cream and medication.
-As pain settles, the emphasis shifts to promoting tissue healing through the use of electrotherapy, massage, joint and neural mobilisation and exercise.
+In the acute stages, for example, the focus is on reducing inflammation, preventing further injury and eliminating the causes of the injury through resting from any aggravating activities, cold packs, anti-inflammatory cream, and medication.
+As pain settles, the emphasis shifts to promoting tissue healing through the use of electrotherapy, massage, joint, and neural mobilization and exercise.

 A progressive exercise regime must then be gradually implemented which targets deficits and taps into the specific activities and goals of the individual.
 Exercise must be progressed from gentle stretching and isometric holding to concentric, eccentric and finally functional activities.

 For complete effectiveness, this program must also address the lifestyle components of the persons problem such as working/home environment, the equipment involved, the activities to be performed, the postures to be maintained as well as other wants and needs of the individual.
 Only by addressing all of these factors can abnormal or excessive stresses in the body be eliminated, tension levels are reduced and the body able to completely heal and recover.